TomasHubelbauer/webgl-op-1/README.md

 I attempt to design a model of Teenage Engineering's OP-1 in WebGL in order to practice WebGL programming in a goal-driven way.

-- Query `DELETE_STATUS` when deleting shaders and programs that failed to compile/link
-- Make use of `validateProgram` and query `VALIDATE_STATUS`
-- Query `ATTACHED_SHADERS` when attaching a shader to a program
 - Find out if I can speed up the Droste demo: https://stackoverflow.com/q/56841018/2715716
 - Create a demo of a cube with rounded corners
 - Create a demo of a cube with rounded corners with one radius on vertical edges and another on horizontal edges
-- Find out if WebGL allows rendering quads not just tris
 - Create a demo where a portion of the mesh is textured and another just colored (Probably need to pass this information to the shared and go with color/UV depending)
 - Create a scene with multiple objects in it